-As with the previous regulatory framework, some employee safety incentive programs are acceptable under the new rule.
+As with the previous regulatory framework, some employee safety incentive programs are acceptable under the new OSHA rules.
 However, your incentive program cannot incite underreporting of injuries or illnesses, which would impair accurate recordkeeping.

 For example, an incentive program with prizes structured only around maintaining a low number of worksite injuries violates the new rule.
 While well-intentioned, such a program could discourage employees from reporting injuries in the workplace.